digitarald/mcp-frontend-starter/README.md

 ## 🏁 Getting Started with MCP

-**Prerequisite**: VS Code Insiders (version 1.99 or later) with GitHub Copilot pre-release installed.
+**Prerequisite**: VS Code Insiders (version 1.99 or later) with GitHub Copilot pre-release installed. (👋 Welcome to our early adopter audience!)

-### 1. Configure Your MCP Servers
+### 1. A tour of MCP Servers configurations

+Already set up, but feel to edit and add:

-1. Set up servers in `.vscode/mcp.json` to share configurations with project collaborators:
+1. Servers in `.vscode/mcp.json` are shared as configurations with all repo collaborators:
    - `"servers": {}` follows Claude's structure for `claude_desktop_config.json`
    - `"inputs": []` lets you define custom placeholders for configurations, avoiding hardcoded secrets
     ```jsonc